Skip to content

 The full design system

-Components, states, tokens, documentation.
-Not a separate “design system phase”.
+Components, states, design tokens, and documentation.
+Not a separate design system phase.

 Complete technical specification